This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Brain fog

-- Higher risk for substance abuse (researchers shows that teenagers who report being bored frequently may be 50% more likely to start smoking, drinking and using illegal drugs compared to non-bored peers)
+- Higher risk for substance abuse (research shows that teenagers who report being bored frequently may be 50 percent more likely to start smoking, drinking and using illegal drugs compared to non-bored peers)

 - Higher risk for reckless acts, like driving dangerously, dropping out of school, becoming unemployed or gambling irresponsibly